Taicanium/CCSim/README.md

 R is an interpreted language just like Lua, and an R interpreter is available for download at https://cloud.r-project.org/.
 More information on the language can be found at https://www.r-project.org.

+The user also has the option of generating a GEDCOM (.ged) file which can be loaded into an external program to display information on any royal families of the generated countries.

 Side note: If you have a Linux system, I highly recommend using the custom interpreter (TREPL) bundled with the Torch project (https://github.com/torch/torch7).
 Simply having the libraries bundled with Torch may reduce runtime of this script as dramatically as from several minutes to several seconds.

 # File Format